 So if students are learning to calculate the area of a triangle, instead of having them do 20 problems with triangles, have them do one of a triangle, then one of a circle, then a triangle, then a square.

-When planning exercises for students, resist the temptation to have them repeat the exact same process multiple times in a row.
-Instead, have them do a few of the new process, then weave in other skills, so that the repetitive behavior is interrupted and students are forced to think more critically.
-Explain this strategy to students so they can apply interleaving to their own studying.
+When planning exercises for students, resist the temptation to have them repeat the same process multiple times in a row.
+Instead, have them do a few of the new processes, then weave in other skills, so that the repetitive behavior is interrupted and students are forced to think more critically.
+Explain this strategy to students so they can apply interleaving to their studying.

 Use specific examples to understand abstract ideas